nol13/fuzzball.js/README.md

 To use collation when calculating edit distance, set **useCollator** to true.
 Will be ignored if Intl.Collator does not exist in your enviroment. (node 0.10 and under, IE10 and under)

-Setting useCollator to true will have an impact on performance, so if you have a _really_ large number of choices may be best to pre-process instead if possible.
+Setting useCollator to true will have an impact on performance, so if you have really large number of choices may be best to pre-process (i.e. lodash _.deburr) instead if possible.

 ```js
 var options = {useCollator: true};